01 – French Cameroon becomes the Republic of Cameroon with Ahmadun Ahidjo as its first president.

 16 – Beatle George Harrison is deported from Germany for working underage.

-16 - Two passenger airliners collide in mid-air in a snowstorm and spray debris over New York, killing 137 people, including six on the ground.
+16 – Two passenger airliners collide in mid-air in a snowstorm over New York and spray debris over Brooklyn, killing 137 people, including six on the ground.

 19 – The American aircraft carrier USS Constellation catches fire in the Brooklyn Navy Yard, causing 42 deaths.